 Here's a look at how new gun owners should act when entering a gun store for the first time.

-Be gentle with the inventory
+Be Gentle with the Inventory

 As a general rule, it's a good idea to act as if you're handling an expensive piece of merchandise from an electronics store because these guns have similar values.

 Asking the staff what you can and can't do is a good rule of thumb because they know what's safe for you, the other customers, and the merchandise.

-Treat everyone with respect
+Treat Everyone with Respect

 However, make sure you respect their time and pay attention to their answers, especially if you have minimal experience with firearms.

-Follow the safety rules
+Follow the Safety Rules

 If you want to sight the gun at something to test it out, be sure you never aim it at another person.

 When in doubt, ask a staff member where you can point the firearm while examining it.
 Generally, they'll direct you toward a back wall that's away from where anyone is standing.

 Even if an employee has shown you an empty chamber, you never want to treat the firearm like a toy.
 Accidental shootings often occur when the person holding the gun assumes it isn't loaded.

-Listen to the staff
+Listen to the Staff

 They're just trying to do their jobs, and there could be all kinds of liability on their end if you don't follow instructions.

 Legal and responsible gun owners do everything in their power to protect everyone's Second Amendment rights.
 It's also important to remember that laws vary by state.
 Just because you've never heard of a law a staff member is trying to enforce doesn't mean it isn't valid.

 The laws vary by state, but you may not be able to transport a firearm in your vehicle in some locations unless it's locked in a case in the trunk.

 If you have a gun, bring it to the shop in a case.
 When you plan to buy a gun, bring a case or ask if they have them for purchase.

 You should ask about the protocol for using the range to see if it's possible to give it a try with one of the guns you’re considering.

 You should sign up for a basic firearms training course if you're looking to learn how to shoot or handle a firearm.

 Buying a gun from a trusted online source like Ammunition Depot ensures you won't have to spend as much time at the gun store and allows you to make your decision from the comfort of your own home.

 Ammunition Depot is an online gun store that can ensure the entire buying process works for you.
-We carry both firearms and ammunition while putting our focus on providing the best possible customer experience.
-Visit our eCommerce store to see what we currently have in stock.